API java : SynchronousQueue

 boolean containsAll(Collection<?> c)

-Returns false unless given collection is empty.
+Returns false unless the given collection is empty.

 int drainTo(Collection<? super E> c)

-Removes all available elements from this queue and adds them into the given collection.
+Removes all available elements from this queue and adds them to the given collection.

 int drainTo(Collection<? super E> c, int maxElements)